cyruliu/synthx/README.md

 ## Setting Up

-Create a `credentials.py` file with the following credential configurations:
+Create a `.env` file with the following credential configurations:

 - X account keys: it can be generated from https://developer.x.com/.
 ```